 The Senior Organizer will provide guidance and mentorship as it relates to carrying out the goals and objectives of the AED project.
 The Senior Organizer is expected to model professional workplace behavior and standards, and clearly and enthusiastically demonstrate guiding principles of integrity, respect, accountability, compassion and leadership.

-The position requires a willingness to work beyond a standard 7.5 hour workday, including evening and weekend meetings and events.
-Work weeks in excess of 37.5 hours are anticipated to be common, including travel to meet with volunteers across the Southern California region.
+The position requires a willingness to work beyond a standard 7.5hour workday, including evening and weekend meetings and events.

 Essential Duties and Responsibilities

-- Create and implement strategic work plans aligned with priority policy campaigns to recruit and engage volunteers and identify volunteer leaders that will take the lead to expand community support on specific campaigns that grow enduring power in priority geographic regions.
+- Create and implement strategic work plans aligned with priority policy campaigns to recruit and engage volunteers and identify volunteer leaders in target regions that will take the lead to expand community support on specific campaigns that grow enduring power in that region.

-- Meet monthly and quarterly goals to identify, develop, and increase the number of volunteers on the ladder of engagement who work as part of a team to lead increased recruitment and mobilization efforts to build power in their respective regions to advance ACLU SoCal policy and program agenda.
+- Meet monthly and quarterly goals to identify, develop, and increase the number of volunteers on the ladder of engagement who work as part of a team to lead increased recruitment and mobilization efforts to build power in target regions to advance ACLU SoCal policy and program agenda.

-- Create plans and programs with volunteer leaders for them to sustain volunteer engagement and recruit ACLU supporters to grow power in target regions.
+- Create plans and programs with volunteer leaders for them to sustain volunteer engagement and recruit ACLU supporters to grow power the region.

 - Work with AEDD and Chapter Manager to develop a leadership training program that helps identified leaders wanting to grow organizational power succeed through trainings and coaching on lobbying, campaigns, outreach/recruitment, tactics, event planning, communications, etc.